top of page

 Saint Louis University

 I am the faculty advisor for the Baylor Bioethics Bowl team.
-Baylor competed for the first time this year in the online National Bioethics Bowl and tied with the first place team in number of points scored.
+Baylor will host the 2024 National Bioethics Bowl from April 12-13.

 As faculty advisor for the South Alabama Bioethics Club, I organized and hosted two National Bioethics Bowl competitions.